Richard Golian

 The Question

 Around thirty per cent of those who do routine work on a computer lose their position in the medium term.
 Around seventy per cent in the long term.
 Across the whole workforce — including jobs that cannot be done on a computer — around fifteen per cent in the medium term, and around thirty per cent in the long term, lose their original job permanently.
 I have written about that shift before in Will AI Take My Job?.
+And this still covers only the disappearance of jobs done on a computer.

 Why the Old Answers Fail